-BORG ANTIQUARIAN is an outgrowth of years of collecting by yours truly, James M. Borg, Ph.D.
+BORG ANTIQUARIAN is an outgrowth of years of reading and collecting by yours truly, James M. Borg, Ph.D.

 My boyhood collecting began with comics; then advanced to mysteries and Sci-Fi.